 2016: Erica Weibe (Olympic gold medalist)

-In the past decade, a number of NCWC wrestlers have won gold medals at OFSAA:
+In recent memory, a number of NCWC wrestlers have won gold medals at OFSAA:

 2005: Alex Brown-Theriault